tw-in-js/twind/ADR.md

 - exposed as named export
 - supports
-  - tagged template where replacements can be interpolations can be strings, array, objects, falsey
+  - tagged template where replacements can be interpolations can be strings, array, objects, functions, falsey
-  - variadic strings, array, objects, falsey
+  - variadic strings, array, objects, functions, falsey

 ```js
 interface TW {